fivexl/terraform-aws-softether-radius-vpn/README.md

 - ami_region - AWS_DEFAULT_REGION where AMI will builds and stored

 # Terraform TODO
-- not supported: module count>1
+- not supported: module count>1 Have to use random_string in names and etc
 - not supported: aws_spot_instance_request support

 # Terraform variables